About the City

 Founded 2,600 years ago by the Etruscans on a hill at the intersection of three valleys, Arezzo (100,000 inhabitants) is one of the most characteristic cities in central Italy.
 Rich in history, monuments, and intellectual and artistic tradition, Arezzo is the birthplace of numerous illustrious personalities such as the poet Francesco Petrarca, the painter, architect, and biographer Giorgio Vasari, and the musician Guido d'Arezzo.
 The city holds artistic treasures of the ancient, medieval, Renaissance, and Baroque periods.
 Among them, the fresco cycle of the "Legend of the Cross" by Piero della Francesca is considered one of the highest achievements of Italian art.

-The University of Rochester and the University of Siena have a formal agreement of mutual collaboration that benefits students studying in Arezzo.
-The University of Rochester also interacts with other educational institutions in Arezzo including the Accademia Britannica, an Italian school that specializes in teaching Italian and English.
-An international group of faculty and staff collaborate to make the Rochester Program in Italian Studies in Tuscany a unique and challenging experience.
+The University of Rochester interacts with educational institutions in Arezzo including the Accademia Britannica, an Italian school that specializes in teaching Italian and English, the Accademia dell’Arte, a study-abroad performing arts school and Oklahoma University in Arezzo.
+An international group of faculty and staff collaborate to make the Lisio Italian Studies program in Tuscany a unique and challenging experience.